 By Robert S. White

-The following is a comparison of the movement of the employment-based visa categories since the inception of current retrogression:
+The following is a comparison of the movement of the employment-based immigrant visa categories since the inception of the current retrogression:

 EB-3 Other Workers

 Additional information about the movement of the employment-based immigrant visa priority dates will be contained in our firm's future Immigration Updates when it becomes available.

 Customs and Border Protection ("CBP") recently announced an expansion of its Global Entry program.
 Global Entry allows pre-approved, low-risk travelers the ability to bypass traditional CBP screening and use automated kiosks to complete their entry into the United States upon arrival.
 Global Entry kiosks are available at 34 U.S. airports and 10 CBP pre-clearance locations in Ireland and Canada, serving 98% of all incoming air travelers.
 CBP recently announced that it is expanding eligibility for participation in Global Entry to citizens of the Republic of Korea, Germany, Qatar and the United Kingdom.
 Nationals of these countries also join U.S. citizens, U.S. lawful permanent residents, Dutch citizens and Mexican nationals who are eligible to participate in Global Entry.

 ©2024 Masuda, Funai, Eifert & Mitchell, Ltd. All rights reserved.
 This publication should not be construed as legal advice or legal opinion on any specific facts or circumstances.
 The contents are intended solely for informational purposes and you should not act or rely upon information contained herein without consulting a lawyer for advice.
 This publication may constitute Advertising Material.